 If a user who has PTZ Control authority logs into the system, the user can control PTZ cameras.
 The DVR will control cameras with Pan, Tilt and Zoom capabilities.
-Press and hold the PTZ button for three seconds or longer to display the PTZ camera menu and enter the PTZ mode, and press the button again to exit the PTZ mode.
+Press and hold the PTZ button on the front panel for three seconds or longer to display the PTZ camera menu and enter the PTZ mode, and press the button again to exit the PTZ mode.

 Select the PTZ camera you wish to control by selecting it from the menu.
-The icon PTZ displays on the PTZ camera screen.
+The icon P displays on the PTZ camera screen.

 To use the front panel buttons, press the Left and Right arrow buttons to pan left and right.
 Press the Up and Down arrow buttons to tilt the camera up and down.
-Press the Å button to zoom in, and press the Å button to zoom out.
-You can use the 🖎 and 🗀 buttons to focus the image.
+Press the h button to zoom in, and press the h button to zoom out.
+You can use the v and L buttons to focus the image.